kmbordin/forest_structure_and_dynamics/README.md

     RaoQ: functional diversity (RaoQ) in census 2
     CWM: weighted mean traits per plot in census 2
 ```

 See the `example.of.use.R` script for an example of sequence to run all codes and their outputs.

+Most recent news!
+I have been playing to develop a shiny.app to run these codes quick and easily.
+It is a very (*very)* simple version, but it is working for the default parameters so far.
+I will keep updating it when I have some spare time :)

-If you find any inconsistency in the codes please contact kauanembordin[at]gmail.com :) 🌳
+If you find **any** inconsistency in the codes **please** contact kauanembordin[at]gmail.com :) 🌳